 Driving to Brandywine FallsPublic Transit to Brandywine FallsTo find the trailhead to Brandywine Falls Provincial Park from Whistler is easy.
 From Whistler Village, drive south on the Sea to Sky Highway for 17 kilometres.
 You will see a large entrance and parking lot on your left and plenty of Brandywine Falls Provincial Park signs on the highway.
 Parking is free, however camping is not permitted in the park.
 Biking to Brandywine Falls Provincial Park is an amazing, though too long for most, option to get there.
 The Sea to Sky Trail is a beautiful, multi-use trail that connects the park to Whistler Village by a wide, often two lane and paved bike trail.
 As you leave Whistler Village the trail is wide, paved and passes one great lakeside park after another.
 There is no current bus service to Brandywine Falls Provincial Park, however Whistler taxis will happily drive you to the park.

-Printable Directions Map to Brandywine Falls
+Directions Map to Brandywine Falls

-Brandywine Falls Driving Directions Map
+Brandywine Falls Provincial Falls Directions Map

 More Whistler Area Waterfalls